armada-alliance/armada-alliance/services/website/content/en/rules/rule-2.md

 ---
 template: RuleDetailPage
-title: Every SPO should only operate one pool
+title: Member must be a Single Pool Operator
-description: It's required to operate a single pool.
-We do not support pool-splitting.
+description: It's a requirement that each member operates **a single pool**.
+No pool-splitting or operation of multiple pools.
 number: 2
 ---